MicrosoftDocs/sdk-api/sdk-api-src/content/netioapi/ns-netioapi-_mib_ippath_row.md

 The estimated speed in bits per second of the receive link from the destination IP address for this IP path entry.

-#### - LastReachable

-Type: <b>ULONG</b>

-The time, in
-                     milliseconds, that a node assumes the  destination IP address is reachable after having received a reachability
-                     confirmation.

-#### - LastUnreachable

-Type: <b>ULONG</b>

-The time, in
-                     milliseconds, that a node assumes the destination IP address is unreachable after not having received a reachability confirmation.

 ## -remarks